 - K-12 Teacher Academy: This Pathway prepares students for careers in elementary and secondary education.
 Observation opportunities in a variety of age and discipline settings, as well as special needs and non-classroom settings, provide practical experiences while enriching the learning.
 Students participate in a long-term placement during their senior year which allows for in-depth experiences in a classroom setting.
 This pathway prepares students for a career as a teacher, classroom assistant, and/or paraprofessional.
-Advanced degrees allow for a career as a Principal, Curriculum Director, Speech Therapist, and Superintendent. - Expanded Performing Arts Pathways, with options that include Choral Music Pathway, Instrumental Music Pathway and Theater Pathway - Advanced Academic Program: The Cambridge and Advanced Placement, CAP, Program takes our existing Cambridge curriculum and adds the AP Capstone Diploma option.
+Advanced degrees allow for a career as a Principal, Curriculum Director, Speech Therapist, and Superintendent. - Expanded Performing Arts Pathways, with options that include Choral Music Pathway, Instrumental Music Pathway and Theater Pathway - Advanced Academic Program: The Advanced Academic Program at Newark High School involves honors and Advanced Placement courses that allows the student the ability to earn the AP Capstone DiplomaTM.
 Students who complete the two-year program can earn one of two different AP Capstone awards, which are valued by colleges across the United States and around the world.
 Students who earn scores of 3 or higher in AP Seminar and AP Research and on four additional AP Exams of their choosing receive the AP Capstone DiplomaTM.
 Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP Exams receive the AP Seminar and Research CertificateTM.